WHOIGit/amplify-prefect/README.md

 # AMPLIfy Prefect Pipeline

 A Prefect server for orchestrating machine learning training and inference runs.
-Supports YOLO (training and inference), SegGPT (inference), and ONNX models (inference).
+Supports YOLO (training and inference), SegGPT (inference), ONNX models (inference), and IFCB flow metric (training).
 After setting up the system with Docker, users can monitor and run the workflows using the UI accessible in a browser.

 ## Setup